 Most of the wild rice production in Manitoba takes place east of Lake Winnipeg and in the Northwest part of the province around Flin Flon and The Pas.
 Wild rice is a North American native grain and has been harvested by Indigenous peoples for centuries.
 Now Manitoba produces almost 25% of Canada’s wild rice.
 Look for local products in grocery stores to enjoy rice that has been grown and harvested from the lakes of Northern Manitoba.

 Manitoba produces a wide variety of food products.
 If you would like to get a better understanding of the families behind Manitoba’s agriculture industry, what Manitoba farmers grow, and how to use their products watch and follow Manitoba’s most-watched cooking show, Great Tastes of Manitoba.
-Each week local experts representing Manitoba farmers join the host, Dez Daniels, to cook with locally grown ingredients and discuss how food is produced in Manitoba.
+Each week local experts representing Manitoba farmers join the host to cook with locally grown ingredients and discuss how food is produced in Manitoba.
 The website is an amazing collection of recipes and cooking episodes using local foods.